 The Dutch, while not as welcoming and easy-going as most Americans, are a pretty sociable bunch.
 Men and women often socialise in mixed groups for the sole purpose of the pleasure of socialising, certainly in the cosmopolitan central part of the country (the Amsterdam – Utrecht – The Hague area).
 This often involves food and drinks, but the Dutch do not have a drinking culture.

+I used to be active at the national and international level, before I moved to the UK.
 I have spent most of my life in Amsterdam, but I have also lived and worked in the United States, and carried out fieldwork in several developed countries in Europe (including Spain).
 The Dutch way of socialising is akin to what you see in areas of Spain.